TSgthb/tsgthb/README.md

-<h3 align="left">Hello!
-I'm Tejveer (but, mostly Tej!)</h3>
+<h3 align="left">Hello!👋 I'm Tejveer (and, mostly Tej!)</h3>

 ###

-<p align="left">I am a data-enthusiast and an aspiring data analyst.
+<p align="justify">I am a data-enthusiast and an aspiring data analyst (and, love coffee too😃).
 Over the past few years, I have worked extensively with databases and optimizing them.
 Now, I love exploring and transforming dirty data inside them, analyzing it to discover hidden secrets and help make better informed decisions - all powered by coffee! 🤓<br><br>As a self-taught data analyst, I am constantly trying to polish my skills and learn something new.
-Check out my projects here.</p>
+Check out my recent projects here to see what I have been upto.</p>

 ###

-<h4 align="left">Tools I work with:</h4>
+<h4 align="left">The tools I generally work with:</h4>

 ###